 The other two are fairly straightforward.
 In terms of emotion, the author’s idea is to allow players to basically taunt the opposition.
 For example, a blocker would be able to scream in the face of a hitter they just roofed.

-Maybe he doesn’t remember, but that sort of thing used to be allowed – at least in men’s volleyball.
+Maybe he doesn’t remember, but that sort of thing used to be allowed.
+At least it was in men’s volleyball.
 On the women’s side the rules of conduct were more strict in my remembering.
 I recall always thinking it was stupid that a girl would get a yellow card, or at least a warning, for something that boys did all the time.
 These days male and female players basically operate by what I remember were the expectations for girls when I was involved in high school volleyball in the late 80s.

 Personally, I’m fine with things the way they are.
 I think there’s plenty of emotion in the sport.
-The author specifically mentioned football as an example of a sport with a lot of emotion, but the NFL banned taunting years ago.
+The author specifically mentioned football as an example of a sport with a lot of emotion.
+Problem is the NFL banned taunting years ago.

 For me, there’s a real difference in watching men’s volleyball live vs. watching it on TV.
 I much prefer the former because you experience the emotion, the athleticism, the power and speed, etc. in a way which has yet to really translate through the broadcast medium.
 I think women’s volleyball, with it’s generally longer rallies and lesser reliance on physicality, is a better TV/streaming watching experience.